Netfil Clear edge Materials and Solution

 • Low shear strength between layers → weak bending stiffness.

-• Breaks along layer lines due to poor stress transfer.
+• Breaks along layer lines due to poor stress transfer at high strain rates.

 • Limited mechanical performance for engineering applications.